The Vachon Agency

 Medicare Prescription Drug Coverage—Part D.

-Prescription drug coverage in Medicare has no annual maximum out-of-pocket (MOOP) cap.
+Prescription drug coverage in Medicare has $2000 annual maximum out-of-pocket (MOOP) cap.
 When shopping for a Medicare Prescription drug plan—whether it is a standalone plan or included in your Medicare Advantage Plan, utilizing Prescription RX Checkup is highly recommended!
+I CAN HELP-Click Here!!!

 Medicare supplement (Medigap) plans do not include prescription drug coverage.
 If you have a Medicare Supplement (Medigap) plan, it is recommended, but not required, that you also pick up a standalone prescription drug plan or Part D.